SmartPracticeschool/SPS-6811-Credit-Card-Fraud-Prediction-using-IBM-Auto-AI/README.md

 10.2.
 We can use form if we are to test one record at a time where we can give the values to each attribute manually and hit Predict to generate predictions.
 10.3.
 The output of 0 under values indicate that it is a fraudulent transaction.
 10.4.
 The output can be either 0 or 1 as per the data glossary provided in the data folder.

+Step 11: Creating User Interface using Node Red for testing the model 11.1.
+Go to IBM cloud dashboard where you can find yourservices.
+11.2.
+Search for Node red service under cloud foundry apps.
+11.3. click on node red resource where you will be direcetd to a page and find a link as visit app url click on it.
+11.4.
+Now click on Node-red editor flow and will be directed to a page where you can create UI for the developed project.
+11.5.
+Disable the existing flows and create a new flow.
+11.6.
+On the top right click on three lines to import your deployed json file from your computer.
+11.7.
+If the existing nodes are not sufficient for your application you can adding by clicking on manage palate option on right side.
+11.8.
+In manage palate select node red dash board.
+11.9.
+Check wheteher form, pre-prediction nodes contains your dataset attributes for prediction/testing.
+11.10.
+Click on second hhtp request node in the flow and remove the text till ? symabol and paste the API key copied after deployment.
+11.11.
+Click on Pre-token node and chnage the API key.
+Get the API key to be replaced from Manage-> Acces (IAM) -> API Keys -> Create a new API
+11.12.
+Finally deply the user interface and click on graph symabol on top right followed by a link below it to view the deployed user interface for your application.
+11.13.
+Provide input for the application to predict the fraud risk label either as 0 or 1.